Elinor Greenberg Ph.D.

-Dr. Greenberg is an Associate Editor of Gestalt Review, Vice-President of the New York Institute for Gestalt Therapy (until June 2017), Co-Chair of the NYIGT Program Committee, and adjunct faculty to the Gestalt Center for Psychotherapy and Training where she designed and teaches a post-graduate program on the diagnosis and treatment of Borderline, Narcissistic, and Schizoid Adaptations (New York).
+Dr. Greenberg is an Associate Editor of Gestalt Review, a faculty member of the New York Institute for Gestalt Therapy, and a faculty to the Gestalt Center for Psychotherapy and Training where she designed and teaches a post-graduate program on the diagnosis and treatment of Borderline, Narcissistic, and Schizoid Adaptations (New York).

 She is also a graduate of and former faculty member of “The Masterson Institute,” a post-graduate training institute that teaches a psychoanalytically oriented developmental, self, and object relations approach to the theory and treatment of personality disorders.
 She is also a certified Ericksonian hypnotherapist and is in the National Registry for Certified Group Psychotherapists.

 Dr. Greenberg was honored by Quora.com as a Top Writer for 2017 and 2018.

 Dr. Greenberg is the author of the book: Borderline, Narcissistic, and Schizoid Adaptations: The Pursuit of Love, Admiration and Safety.